“Do I Have to Let My Friend Stay in My Vacation Home for Free?”

 What do you think we should do? — Don’t Want to Be Taken Advantage Of

-If this is about not wanting Janet to get a completely free vacation in the home you’ve obviously paid for, charge her and her husband a cleaning and maintenance fee.
-Explain that in the past when you’ve had guests stay there without you, there has usually been an exchange in place, and, in lieu of that, you’re asking for X amount to go toward the electricity and energy they’ll be using and for hiring cleaners after they leave.
+If this is causing more harm to your marriage than you want to deal with and there’s room for you to compromise, you could offer Janet and her husband some days in your house if they pay a cleaning and maintenance fee.
+You can explain that in the past when you’ve had guests stay there without you, there has usually been an exchange in place, and, in lieu of that, you’re asking for X amount to go toward the electricity and energy they’ll be using and for hiring cleaners after they leave.
+The thing with people like Janet though is that she’ll probably be as annoyed and offended by the request to cover her expenses than if you’d denied her the privilege of staying at your house in the first place.

 4 Comments